EWaterman/EWaterman.github.io/_posts/Ch8/0008-03-01-self-publishing-platforms.md

 ## Publishing from your website

 <hr><br>
 If you have your own website, you may choose to sell your comics directly from there.
 This grants you the freedom to sell however you want, but also requires you to manage the store yourself.
-Fortunately there are many of online stores that you can embed directly into your site without having to touch much of the code.
+Fortunately there are many online stores that you can embed directly into your site without having to touch much of the code.

 Hosting your comics or store directly on your site grants you more personalization, but doesn't come with the built in fan base and automatic ad revenue of established hosting sites.
 That said, **there's no reason you can't host your comic on a distribution platform as well as your site.** The more places your comic is available at, the more chances people have of coming across it.
 Again, just make sure this doesn't violate any exclusive publishing rights contracts you may have signed.